 And those squinted eyes, like when they’re giving you a kitty kiss?
 That happens when their pupils are narrow, too.
 If you want to communicate back to them, try sending a slow blink their way.

-If you feel as if your cat’s eyes look different than normal on a regular basis, it’s important for you to take them in to see their veterinarian.
+If you feel your cat’s eyes look different than normal regularly, you must take them in to see their veterinarian.
 Your veterinarian will likely shine a light into your cat’s eyes to see how they respond, in addition to blood work being performed.
-Just know that your cat’s eyes being constantly dilated is not normal, and can definitely signal that something is amiss with their health.
+Just know that your cat’s eyes being constantly dilated is not normal and can signal that something is amiss with their health.

 Did you learn anything new about our feline friends?
 Share this article with other cat lovers you know so they can learn something, too.